Women's Equality Day recognizes significance of women's contributions

+SEMBACH, Germany -- Women’s Equality Day is observed annually on Aug.
+26. This year celebrates the 100th anniversary of the passage of the 19th amendment, which gave women the right to vote.

-Sergeant Major Tres Bien Adams discusses Women's Equality Day, her military career, the first time she voted, and women’s ever-evolving role in the military.
+For almost 20 years, Sergeant Major Tres Bien Adams has served in the U.S. Army.
+As she prepared to relinquish responsibility as the Dental Health Command Europe sergeant major, she reflected on her military career, the first time she voted, and women’s ever-evolving role in the military.

+“Women’s Equality Day really highlights inclusivity,” said Adams.
+“It’s about embracing who we are as women, what we can do for our abilities, and allowing us to shine as Soldiers.”

+In December of 2015, the Army announced that all military occupations and positions would be open to women.
+Today women make up 17.6 percent of the Army, the largest percentage of women serving since the inception of the all-volunteer force.

 |Date Taken: